awilli32/jsmini/01-Class-Activities/09-SQL/4/Activities/02-Stu_Mine_the_Subquery/README.md

 * `film_title`
 * `actor_full_name` (be sure to concatenate first and last name from the `actor` table)

+Create one view using subqueries and create the other view using joins.

 Use that view to accomplish the following:

-#### With Subqueries
-* Using subqueries, identify all actors who appear in the film ALTER VICTORY in the `sakila` database.

-* Using subqueries, display the titles of films that the employee Jon Stephens rented to customers.

-#### With Joins
-* Using a join, identify all actors who appear in the film ALTER VICTORY in the `sakila` database.
+* Identify all actors who appear in the film ALTER VICTORY in the `sakila` database.

-* Using a join, display the titles of films that the employee Jon Stephens rented to customers.

 #### Discussion
 Discuss your preferred method for achieving this result.